 But first, allow me to introduce myself.
-My nickame on all Wikimedia projects is Jagwar.
+My nickname on all Wikimedia projects is Jagwar.
 I am a Wikimedia contributor since August 2008, and I am going to be 20 years old soon.
 I speak Malagasy as mother tongue, French as a second language and English as a foreign language (soon the third language, since it is not quite perfect yet…).

 I could leave the wiki, as tens of hours of work had literally vanished of the wiki… But I didn’t, I still cannot figure out why, but deeper in my mind, a little voice told me to continue contributing.
 At that time, the Malagasy Wikipedia counted 550 articles, maybe less, but not more.